jmd-dk/concept/concept/docs/installation.rst

    .. tab:: |linux| :math:`\,\,` Linux

-      CO\ *N*\ CEPT should be trivial to install on all major Linux distributions.
+      CO\ *N*\ CEPT should be :ref:`trivial to install<standard_installation>` on all major Linux distributions.
 The system may be a laptop, a workstation, a massively parallel computer cluster, a Raspberry Pi, a virtual machine, etc.

    .. tab:: |windows| :math:`\,\,` Windows